HIM (Finnish band): Musical style and lyrical themes

 Music critics have referred to the music of HIM as gothic rock, gothic metal, alternative rock, alternative metal, and dark rock.
+Kerrang! magazine's Sam Law described HIM's music as "blurring the lines between alt rock, goth and doom unlike anything that'd come before".
 The band has referred to its music as "love metal", the title of the group's fourth studio album.
 According to Ville Valo, the term "love metal" was coined as a response to people having difficulties categorizing HIM's music.
 Regarding HIM's reputation as a "goth band", Valo stated: "We can't do anything about that [label], but I think we are a special shade of goth, more tender than others.
 In Finnish tradition, our music is very melancholic."
 Valo has also described HIM's sound as "sentimental, hard-hitting rock music".
 The band's intent has always been to combine more melodic and melancholic elements, with its heavier influences.
 Valo has often cited Black Sabbath and Type O Negative as HIM's biggest sources of inspiration.
 Some of the band's other influences include Paradise Lost, Anathema, My Dying Bride, Cathedral, Electric Wizard, Monster Magnet and Norwegian black metal.
 Regarding HIM's sound, Valo has also stated that: "We never tried to claim that we have reinvented the wheel of rock 'n' roll.
 We've always been proud to be the torchbearers for Sabbath, Type O, Paradise Lost and Anathema, and a lot of those bands."
 Helsingin Sanomat felt HIM achieved "major crossover appeal" by combining "traditional Finnish melancholia" with "gothic lyrics, walls of metal guitars, and keyboard riffs."